HubSpot automation: The definitive guide for 2026

 Unify all your knowledge sources

-Instead of being stuck with only the data inside HubSpot, tools like eesel AI connect to just about everything with one-click integrations.
-You can plug it into HubSpot, Zendesk, Confluence, Google Docs, and over a hundred other apps.
-The AI learns from your past tickets, help articles, internal wikis, and product docs to give answers that are accurate and sound like your brand.
-It can even train on your historical HubSpot tickets to understand your customers’ common issues from day one.
+In addition to the data inside HubSpot, tools like eesel AI connect to various platforms with simple integrations.
+You can plug it into HubSpot, Zendesk, Confluence, Google Docs, and many other apps.
+The AI learns from your past tickets, help articles, internal wikis, and product docs to provide accurate answers.
+It can even train on your historical HubSpot tickets to understand your customers' common issues from day one.

 Get it running in minutes, with full control

-Getting started with a powerful AI shouldn’t take a whole quarter. eesel AI is designed so you can sign up and get going in minutes, without needing to sit through a sales demo first.
-You have complete control over what gets automated.
-You can start small, telling the AI to only handle simple tickets like password resets and send everything else to a human.
-As you get more comfortable, you can let it handle more.
-Plus, a prompt editor lets you define the AI’s exact persona and tone and even create custom actions, like looking up order info in Shopify.
+Getting started with powerful AI is a straightforward process. eesel AI is designed so you can sign up and get going in minutes.
+You have complete control over what gets automated, allowing you to start small with simple tickets like password resets and gradually expand.
+Plus, a prompt editor lets you define the AI's exact persona and tone, and even create custom actions, like looking up order info in Shopify.

 Test and improve your automation with real data

-This is the really cool part.
-With eesel AI’s simulation mode, you can test your setup on thousands of your own past tickets before you go live.
-You can see exactly how the AI would have answered last month’s customer questions, giving you a clear picture of your potential resolution rate.
-The reporting is also built to be useful.
-Instead of just showing you vanity metrics, eesel AI points out the gaps in your knowledge base, it literally tells you which questions customers are asking that you don’t have a help article for yet.
-It gives you a data-driven to-do list for getting better over time.
+With eesel AI's simulation mode, you can test your setup on thousands of your own past tickets before going live.
+You can see exactly how the AI would have answered previous customer questions, giving you a clear picture of your potential resolution rate.
+The reporting is also designed to highlight gaps in your knowledge base, showing you which questions customers are asking that might need new documentation.

 HubSpot automation pricing

-HubSpot automation features are spread across its different "Hubs" and pricing tiers.
-For the most powerful automation, like the workflows tool, you’ll typically need to be on a Professional or Enterprise plan.
+HubSpot automation features are spread across its different "Hubs" and pricing tiers to match different team sizes and needs.
+For the most powerful automation, like the workflows tool, you'll typically look at the Professional or Enterprise plans.

-Here’s a quick look at the Marketing Hub plans, where you’ll find the main automation tools.
+Here’s a look at the Marketing Hub plans, where the main automation tools are found.

 Build your HubSpot automation on the right foundation

-HubSpot automation is fantastic for streamlining your work and making your team more efficient within the HubSpot world.
-It can handle everything from lead rotation to data cleanup, saving your team a ton of time.
+HubSpot automation is a fantastic platform for streamlining your work and making your team more efficient.
+It can handle everything from lead rotation to data cleanup, saving your team a significant amount of time.

-But for smart, conversational AI that can draw on your company’s entire pool of knowledge, you’ll want to look at a dedicated AI layer.
-The future of automation isn’t about being locked into one system; it’s about having an intelligent hub that connects all your tools and knowledge, no matter where they are.
+For conversational AI that draws on your company's entire pool of knowledge, many teams choose to add a dedicated AI layer.
+The future of automation is about having an intelligent hub that connects all your tools and knowledge, and HubSpot is the perfect place to start that journey.

 Your next step to better HubSpot automation